iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

                     width: 75%;
                 }
     </style>
-    <video class='center_vid' controls><source src="../_static/tutorial_images/pwm_flight_controller/mp_motor_test.mp4" type="video/mp4"></video>
+    <video class='center_vid' controls><source src="../_static/tutorial_images/pwm_flight_controller/mp_pwm_test.mp4" type="video/mp4"></video>

 DSHOT Test
 **********
 The video below demonstrates the motor being successfully controlled using PWM with Mission Planner through a flight controller running ArduCopter.
 Note the startup song at the beginning and the arming and disarming songs during testing.
-The motor disarms after each test, so it needs to be re-armed with a low throttle command before testing higher throttles.
+The motor disarms after each test, so it needs to be re-armed with a low throttle command before testing higher throttles. **Note that in the video below the motor is secured with velcro on the bottom, be sure you also secure your motors before attempting to spin them.**

 .. raw:: html